-Any joint in the hand can develop osteoarthritis, but the joints most often affected include:
+While any joint in the hand can develop osteoarthritis, the joints most often affected include:

 - The proximal interphalangeal (PIP) joints, or middle knuckles of the fingers

 - The distal interphalangeal (DIP) joints, or the end-most joint of the fingers and thumb